 Yachts move towards warm weather and sunny days as birds and other migratory specimen do.
 The hurricane season is close to its end (1st of November according to insurance companies) and the Carribean is attracting all the boats from NE of the United States and the Mediterranean with the promise of sun, white beaches and crystal waters.
 Another busy winter season, despite the financial crisis.

-Same does Paraiso, a 108 ft Sailing Yacht where I’ve been working a lot this summer.
-Cleaning bilges, washing hull, polishing stainless steel, climbing masts, fixing electrical, mechanical… A lot of work.
+Same does Paraiso, a 108 ft Sailing Yacht where I’ve been working a lot this summer, cleaning bilges, washing and polishing the hull, polishing stainless steel, climbing masts, fixing electrical connections… A lot of work.